-Hundreds leave California military bases after quarantine
+New coronavirus case confirmed among cruise ship evacuees

+The U.S. said it arranged for the evacuation because people on the Diamond Princess were at high risk of exposure to the new virus that’s been spreading in Asia.
+The evacuation cut short a 14-day quarantine that began aboard the cruise ship Feb.
+5.

+The State Department announced later that 14 of the evacuees received confirmation they had the virus but were allowed to board the flight because they had no symptoms.

-TRAVIS AIR FORCE BASE, Calif.
-(AP) — Nearly 350 Americans who fled the coronavirus zone in China completed a 14-day quarantine at California military bases and were cleared to go home Tuesday, officials announced.
+Meanwhile, nearly 350 Americans who fled the coronavirus zone in China completed a 14-day quarantine at California military bases and were cleared to go home Tuesday, officials announced.

-A group of 180 people at Travis Air Force Base in Fairfield and 166 others at the Marine Corps Air Station Miramar near San Diego were medically cleared to leave, the Centers for Disease Control and Prevention said.
+A group of 180 people at Travis and 166 others at the Marine Corps Air Station Miramar near San Diego were medically cleared to leave, the Centers for Disease Control and Prevention said.

 “These people being released from quarantine pose no health risk to the surrounding community, or to the communities they will be returning to,” the agency said.